 Beyond the guided tours of the Colosseum, the entrances to the Vatican, the best squares of Rome, its impressive fountains and streets of rich opulence, hides a secret Rome, of corners that the eye of the tourist can not perceive.

-But you are not a tourist, you are a traveler and that is why you are reading these lines: to get out of the herd and find the lost jewels of the Eternal City.
-In no particular order, here are 10 hidden places in Rome that you will find only if you know what you're looking for.
+But you are not a tourist, you are a traveler and that is why you are reading these lines: to get out of the herd and add to your list of things to see and do in Rome, the lost jewels of the Eternal City.
+First of all, I suggest you to take a tour to get into the most mysterious Rome.

 1. Quartiere Coppedè

 The Coppedè neighborhood of Rome is like entering a fairy tale squeezed between four streets, on the corner of Via Dora and Via Tagliamento.
 There are a couple of very nice buildings and a square with a fountain, which although they will not taste like much will make the visit totally worthwhile.

 One advantage of this area is that not being so well known it is a refuge from the tourists that crowd the streets of Rome, where to rest and take some very nice pictures in the light of the sunset.
 This, among other things, is one of the things I recommend you do on your visit to Rome.